Emergency and disaster preparedness

 - No phone or internet

-Talk to your family about what you’ll need if you are stuck at home, where you’ll meet up if you can’t get home, where you’ll go if you have to leave home in a hurry.
-Get to know your neighbours and work out who can help you and who might need your help.
+A good plan covers what we need if we’re stuck at home, where to meet if we can’t get home, where we’ll go if we have to leave home in a hurry.
+Getting to know our neighbours is really important, and can help a community work out who can help us, and who might need our help.

 Find out more and make a plan at www.happens.nz(external link)